CV4EcologySchool/cv4e_cagedbird_ID/README.md

 - delete_files.py - this was used to delete files with _random in the file name when these were incorrectly copied to the wrong folder at the beginning - this code could be used to remove images from sources that might not be relevant (i.e. from a certain sensor if hte image is labelled with species_name_sensor_source.fileextension

 - visualisation_training.py and visualisation_validation.py is what prints the distribution of data across classes in both the training and validation sets, by loading the training and validation .jsons for visualisation
+- configs folder contains the default config .yaml which has most of the hyperparameters and CometML logging details
+- in the 'all_model_states' = these are currently in the .gitignore file, but there is now a folder which is renamed with whatever experiment name is in the default config file, so you now have individual folders per experiment, with a config file also named a